 To begin measuring the main beams of a deer’s antlers, place the tape measure at the base where it emerges from the skull and follow along its curvature until reaching the tip.
 Ensure the tape is tight against any curves or bends but not so tight that it compresses or distorts any part of the antler.

 Inside spread refers to measuring the distance between the inner edges of each main beam at its widest point when viewed head-on.
 Place your flexible tape horizontally across these points while ensuring it remains level throughout.
+To avoid common errors, measure perpendicular to the center line.

 Scoring Non-Typical Antlers